-“What is the best exercise for the subscapularis?”
+“What is the best exercises for the subscapularis?”

 On the Exercises for Injuries Facebook fan page, I recently received a great question: